-BOARD OF TRUSTEES
+BOARD OF DIRECTORS

 Founder & President

 Khushbu and her family have lived in Seattle for the past 11 years.
-She is a part time Physical Therapist and mother to two young human beings.
+She is a part-time Physical Therapist and mother to two young human beings.
 Khushbu has always been interested in what Camp Kindness Counts stands for and enjoys volunteering and helping others.
 The biggest reason for joining this amazing group of individuals is to give back to the community, something she and her parents do on a daily basis.
 Her ultimate end goal is instilling empathy, community outreach and compassion in her own family's life through volunteer work at Camp Kindness Counts.

 Monica Rodriguez Wilson